Chapter 3: Student Affairs03:05:15 Behavior Intervention Team

 TRB Policy 7.02.00.00 Behavioral Intervention Teams

-The Behavioral Intervention and Threat Assessment (BITA) Committee shall serve as Northeast State’s central point of contact for threat assessments but is not a punitive or disciplinary board.
+The Behavior Intervention (BIT) Team shall serve as Northeast State’s central point of contact for threat assessments but is not a punitive or disciplinary board.
 The focus shall be on behaviors of concern and the determination of positive resolutions.
 The committee shall be responsible for the following:

 - reviewing referrals from the Report Behaviors of Concern online system;